coltorapps/builder/docs/src/app/docs/interpreter-store/page.md

 }
 ```

 - `entitiesValues`: Represents the values of entities.
-It can be modified using interpreter store methods such as `setEntityValue`, `resetEntityValue`, `resetEntitiesValues`, `clearEntityValue`, and `clearEntitiesValues`.
+It can be mutated by interpreter store methods such as `setEntityValue`, `resetEntityValue`, `resetEntitiesValues`, `clearEntityValue`, and `clearEntitiesValues`.

 - `entitiesErrors`: Represents validation errors for various entities.
-It can be modified using builder store methods such as `validateEntityValue`, `validateEntitiesValues`, `setEntityError`, `resetEntityError`, `resetEntitiesErrors`, and `setEntitiesErrors`.
+It can be mutated by interpreter store methods such as `validateEntityValue`, `validateEntitiesValues`, `setEntityError`, `resetEntityError`, `resetEntitiesErrors`, and `setEntitiesErrors`.

 ## Initial data